Using Ladybird Deeds to Transfer Real Estate and Avoid Probate

 A large part of estate planning is finding ways to keep your assets out of probate.
 Non-probate assets, such as life insurance policies and retirement accounts, allow you to add beneficiary designations directing who should inherit those accounts upon your death.
 Such designations let those assets be distributed to your heirs without the necessity of a probate proceeding.
 However, you may also make provisions to transfer real property and avoid probate.

-at death.
-An owner of real property (the grantor) prepares a deed designating
+to beneficiaries at death.
+An owner of real property (the grantor) prepares a deed

 In addition to retaining control of the property, the ladybird deed also provides many other benefits.
 A ladybird deed can be used to transfer real estate not only to individuals but also into a revocable trust.
 It can also be an effective tool in Medicaid planning.
 Since a ladybird deed is considered a transfer-on-death document, it is not counted as part of a probate estate and is therefore exempt from Medicaid recovery proceedings.
 There are a couple of potential drawbacks to be considered, however.
 Since the grantor retains control over the property, the ladybird deed does

 not provide any creditor protection, meaning the property could still be attached to satisfy a judgment or claim of a creditor against the grantor.
 Additionally, sometimes financial institutions refuse to finance or re-finance a mortgage if the property has a ladybird deed in place.
 This occasionally results in needing to dissolve the ladybird deed to obtain the financing and then preparing a new ladybird deed when the financing is complete.
 If you think a ladybird deed could be beneficial to your estate plan, Levine & Levine is here to advise and assist.

 Randall Levine Says the Government Is Playing Games in the Ongoing Flint Water Case

 Randall Levine, defense attorney for Rich Baird in the Flint Water Crisis case, is